 Where Biometrics Comes In

 Biometrics adds another layer to security: “Something You Are.”
 Essentially, it uses a physical characteristic that’s unique to you to verify your identity.
 Biometric authentication can use several different physical characteristics.
-The most commonly used are fingerprint recognition, face recognition, iris recognition, and voice recognition.
+The most commonly used are fingerprint recognition, facial recognition, iris recognition, and voice recognition.

 Advantages of Biometrics